 The sense of belonging to a group had gone and everybody was left to save themselves as best they could.
 Those who could get a ticket on a boat fled for their lives.
 Those that couldn't, especially in the poorer areas in the west and south of Ireland, just died.
 They died in the fields, in their houses, and by the roadsides.
 With no one to bury them, they rotted where they fell.
-But not so in the churches, most of whose gates
+But not so in the churches, most of whose gates were chained and locked to keep the desperation of the starving people out. bad harvest.

-Although the blight had appeared in 1845 the failure of that year's harvest was not total and was not much worse than the occasional bad harvest.
 But the failure in 1846 was total.
 All over Ireland the potato plants were consumed into a foul mush which turned the fields black while the potatoes rotted in the ground.
 The scenes of devastation recorded by writers around the country read like a vision of damnation.
 The Catholic Church later cynically argued that it was exactly that.